bdsmgeek/fetbot/README.md

 The `TOKEN` variable is your Discord bot's token.
 You can get this from the Discord Developer Portal.

-After you've filled these out, install the [indev version of discord.js](https://github.com/hydrabolt/discord.js/) using NPM.
-Be sure you have node.js >=6.0.0, and then run `npm install hydrabolt/discord.js#indev`.
-If you need voice support, you can run `npm install discord.js node-opus` for node-opus support, or `npm install discord.js opusscript` for opusscript support.
+After you've filled these out, install the [discord.js](https://github.com/hydrabolt/discord.js/) using NPM.
+Be sure you have node.js >=6.0.0, and then run `npm install discord.js --no-optional`.
+If you need voice support, you can run `npm install discord.js node-opus` for node-opus support, or `npm install discord.js opusscript` for opusscript support. *Note these might not work refer to [discord.js documentation](https://discord.js.org/#/docs/main/stable/general/welcome)

 ### Adding Commands